tianhao-ai/Australia-Social-Media-Analytics-on-the-Cloud-comp90024-ass2-team6/README.md

 After deployed all necessary container, some python script could be help to produce some useful analysis of stream data and Twitter historical data, and the python script contains MapReduce function would help to distributed to task of analysis into multiple process.
 In addition, we also have necessary file that store the HTML and Javascript of the website.
 # Getting Started
-In planning stage, our initial deployment would be planned as following picture
+In planning stage, our initial deployment were planned as following picture:

 # 1. Creating an Instance in your Cloud
 First, navigate to the `ansible & docker/deploy_instance` directory.
 ```